 The ABCI consists of 3 primary message types that get delivered from the core to the application.
 The application replies with corresponding response messages.

-The messages are specified here: ABCI Message Types (opens new window).
+The messages are specified in the ABCI specification (opens new window).

 The DeliverTx message is the work horse of the application.
 Each transaction in the blockchain is delivered with this message.
 The application needs to validate each transaction received with the DeliverTx message against the current state, application protocol, and the cryptographic credentials of the transaction.
 A validated transaction then needs to update the application state — by binding a value into a key values store, or by updating the UTXO database, for instance.

 The CheckTx message is similar to DeliverTx, but it's only for validating transactions.
 Tendermint Core's mempool first checks the validity of a transaction with CheckTx, and only relays valid transactions to its peers.
 For instance, an application may check an incrementing sequence number in the transaction and return an error upon CheckTx if the sequence number is old.
 Alternatively, they might use a capabilities based system that requires capabilities to be renewed with every transaction.